dunandmuri/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

 {:.properties}

+{:id="Image.AlternateText" .text .wo} *AlternateText* : A written description of what the image looks like.

 {:id="Image.Animation" .text .wo .bo} *Animation*
 : This is a limited form of animation that can attach a small number of motion types to images.
  The allowable motions are `ScrollRightSlow`, `ScrollRight`, `ScrollRightFast`,